Audit & Boost your Kubernetes

 Why should you do an audit?

-• Early detection of errors reduces the risk of failures and costly
+• Early error detection to minimize the risk of failures and costly downtime.

-• Ensuring continuity of operation for applications running in
+• Ensuring operational continuity for applications running in the cluster.

-• Identification of areas and processes that require
+• Identification of improvement areas in processes and configurations.

 FULLFILLED – Test passed.
 No actions required.